dmitrya2e/filtration-bundle/Resources/docs/example-completed-usage-via-filtersupermanager.md

 ## Prerequisites of the example

 - This example creates 2 filters (name and price)
+- Template engine in this example is Twig
 - Filtration form is created and passed to the template
 - This example uses Doctrine ORM query builder as filtration handler, so you must enable it in bundle configuration:
 ```yaml